jonnations/Rethinking_Seminar_Winter_2023/README.md

 <br>

 - [Probability Distribution Applet](https://homepage.divms.uiowa.edu/~mbognar/)
   + What does an Exponential Distribution with a $\lambda$ of 3 look like?
-How thick are the tails on a Student-$T$ with a $\nu$ parameter of 4?
+How thick are the tails on a Student-$\T$ with a $\nu$ parameter of 4?
 Do I use a Poisson on Negative-Binomial Distribution for these count data?
 This applet makes visualizing continuous distributions really easy.
 There is a mobile app too.<br>
 <br>

 - [tidybayes](http://mjskay.github.io/tidybayes/articles/tidy-brms.html)